-Prevalence of Osteoporosis and Osteopenia among Cancer Patients and Its Risk Factors: A Retrospective Analysis at Najran Cancer Center, Saudi Arabia
+Prevalence of Osteoporosis and Osteopenia Among Cancer Patients and Associated Risk Factors: A Retrospective Analysis at Najran Cancer Center, Saudi Arabia

 Abstract

-Objective: The assessment of bone mineral density (BMD) in patients with a higher risk for significant bone loss, such as cancer patients, was recommended by recent clinical guidelines.
-Herein, we aim to report the prevalence of osteoporosis and osteopenia and their associated factors in cancer patients.
+Background and objective: Recent clinical guidelines recommend assessing bone mineral density (BMD) in patients at increased risk for significant bone loss, such as cancer patients.
+This study aimed to report the prevalence of osteoporosis and osteopenia and their associated factors in cancer patients at Najran Cancer Center, Saudi Arabia.

-Methods: This retrospective cross-sectional study was conducted from February 2021 to March 2022, and it included 39 adult cancer patients who were being treated at the King Khalid Hospital Cancer Center in Najran, Saudi Arabia.
-The participants were interviewed, and their BMD was assessed using Dual-energy X-ray absorptiometry (DXA) scans of the lumbar spine and femur neck.
-Univariate analysis was carried out to examine the association between osteoporosis and osteopenia and other variables.
+Materials and Methods: This retrospective cross-sectional study was conducted from February 2021 to March 2022, including 39 adult cancer patients receiving treatment at King Khalid Hospital Cancer Center in Najran, Saudi Arabia.
+Participants were interviewed, and their BMD was assessed using dual-energy X-ray absorptiometry (DXA) scans of the lumbar spine and femoral neck.
+Univariate analysis was performed to examine the association between osteoporosis and osteopenia and other variables.

-Conclusion: Higher prevalence of osteoporosis and osteopenia were observed in cancer patients undergoing chemotherapy, older patients, and those with low vitamin D levels.
+Conclusion: A higher prevalence of osteoporosis and osteopenia was observed in cancer patients undergoing chemotherapy, older patients, and those with low vitamin D levels.
 Further research is necessary to determine the most effective strategies for minimizing bone loss in this population.

 Introduction